microsoft/genaiscript/packages/sample/README.md

 # GenAIScript - GenAI Scripting

-GenAIScript (formerly CoArch) allows teams, including non-developers, to create and use GenAI-enhanced scripts.
+GenAIScript (formerly GenAIScript) allows teams, including non-developers, to create and use GenAI-enhanced scripts.
 GenAIScript uses LLMs to enable a new kind of scripting that combines traditional code and natural language.

 ## Overview